jenniferk2019/Word-Guess-Game/README.md

 If the user guesses the correct word, the game will continue with a new word.

-If the user does not guess the correct city name, then the game resets.
+If the user does not guess the correct theme name, then the game resets.

 Assets used: